Chee Dale Walk

 22. Shortly after crossing the wall, the track forks.
 Take the right-hand fork, heading back towards the main river channel.

-24. It's now pleasant and straightforward walking along the riverside track (which can be muddy in parts after prolonged wet weather), aided by a short section of boardwalk, and crossing a small stream along the way.
+24. It's now pleasant and straightforward walking along the riverside track (which can be muddy in parts after prolonged wet weather), aided by four short sections of boardwalk.
 You'll pass a weir in the main river channel as you approach a concrete and steel footbridge crossing the Wye.

-This marks the end of the outbound leg of the walk—you'll shortly be leaving Chee Dale behind, and climbing up away from the valley floor.
-There's an idyllic grassy picnic spot, to your left, on the riverbank at the far side of the bridge—worth stopping here for a well earned rest on a bright summer day :-)
+This marks the end of the outbound leg of the walk – you'll shortly be leaving Chee Dale behind, and climbing up away from the valley floor.
+There's an idyllic grassy picnic spot, to your left, on the riverbank at the far side of the bridge – worth stopping here for a well earned rest on a bright summer's day.

 Continue to stage 2